benjamin-allevius/scanstatistics/README.md

 Kulldorff, Martin, William F. Athas, Eric J. Feuer, Barry A. Miller, and Charles R. Key.
 1998.
 “Evaluating Cluster Alarms: A Space-Time Scan Statistic and Brain Cancer in Los Alamos.” *American Journal of Public Health* 88 (9): 1377–80.

-Neill, Daniel B, Andrew W Moore, Maheshkumar Sabhnani, and Kenny Daniel.
+Neill, Daniel B., Andrew W. Moore, Maheshkumar Sabhnani, and Kenny Daniel.
 2005.
 “Detection of Emerging Space-Time Clusters.”
 In *Proceedings of the Eleventh ACM SIGKDD International Conference on Knowledge Discovery in Data Mining*, 218–27.
 ACM. doi:[10.1145/1081870.1081897](https://doi.org/10.1145/1081870.1081897).

+Tango, Toshiro, Kunihiko Takahashi, and Kazuaki Kohriyama.
+2011.
+“A Space-Time Scan Statistic for Detecting Emerging Outbreaks.” *Biometrics* 67 (1): 106–15.

+[1] Expectation-based scan statistics use past non-anomalous data to estimate distribution parameters, and then compares observed cluster counts from the time period of interest to these estimates.
+In contrast, *population-based* scan statistics compare counts in a cluster tothose outside, only using data from the period of interest.